My Favorite Martian (film): Plot

 Brace discovers the footage of Martin in his Martian form and she steals the tape.
 Lizzie shows up at Tim's house to discover Brace stealing the tape.
 Thinking that Tim cheated on her, Lizzie rejects him and storms out, only to be distracted by the now-full-sized spaceship and is pulled into the cockpit by Zoot.
 Martin and Tim go after the Martian evidence, shrinking the ship (along with Zoot and Lizzie) and racing down to the station, where Tim admits to Martin that he has been videotaping him, but says he likes Martin and apologizes.
 Accepting Tim's apology, Martin subdues Brace, disguising himself as her so he can take her place on the news and Martin's alien form is almost exposed during the broadcast, which is carefully watched by Elliott Coleye, head of SETI.

 As footage from another news report is aired, Tim and Martin escape the station, pursued by SETI through the sewers in Tim's car, shrunken using Martin's device.
 They eventually end up in the hands of Coleye, who takes them back to SETI for investigation.
 At the lab, Tim tricks one of the scientists into growing Martin's ship to normal size, breaching security, and allowing Lizzie and Zoot to escape.
 However, the trio's escape is blocked by two security guards, one of whom shoots and injures Zoot.
-With the help of a black spiked nerplex, Lizzie transforms into a hideous monster from "Veenox 7," kills the guards, spits out the nerplex and turns back into a human.
+With the help of a black spiked nerplex, Lizzie transforms into a hideous monster from "Veenox 7", kills the guards, spits out the nerplex and turns back into a human.

 The three eventually succeed in locating Martin, who has undergone surgery involving the removal of his antennae and putting him in a deathlike comatose state.
 When Martin and Zoot reunite, he comes back to life and wakes up.
 They then escape SETI headquarters and Tim and Lizzie prepare to bid farewell to Martin, installing a car alternator in place of the ship's damaged electron accelerator.
 However, they are interrupted by Coleye, who attempts to stop him from escaping; declaring that he will stop at nothing to prove the existence of aliens, even if it means killing Martin in the process.
 A SETI official named Armitan, revealed to be Martin's old friend Neenert, saves Martin by destroying Coleye's gun and then tossing Coleye wildly in the air.
 After a reunion, Martin and Neenert fly back to Mars on their ship; much to Coleye's dismay.

 By chance, Coleye catches hold of the piece of nerplex left behind by Neenert.
-Believing that he can still prove his cause, while ignoring warnings from Tim and Lizzie, Coleye chews on it and he is turned into an Martian.
-Laughing in excitement and delight, Coleye accidentally swallows the gum (presumably leaving his new form permanent).
+Believing that he can still prove his cause, while ignoring warnings from Tim and Lizzie, Coleye chews on it and he is turned into a Martian.
+Laughing in excitement and delight, Coleye accidentally swallows the gum.
 He ends up caught and tranquilized by his own organization, as Tim and Lizzie escape the scene.